huacalli (MH487v)

 Added Analysis:

-The components of the word huacalli include hua- (possession) and -calli (construction, container, when not referring to a house or a building, although even that works metaphorically).
+The components of the word huacalli might include hua- (possession) and -calli (construction, container, when not referring to a house or a building, although even that works metaphorically).
 The huacal (in contemporary Mexican Spanish) is known to carry babies on the back, as discussed in Mexicolore.
 Some people, such as long-distance merchants, carried things for a living.
-The huacalli is something like the caxcaxtli (see below).
+The huacalli is something like the cacaxtli (see below).

 Added Analysis, Credit: